Pres. Trump hails progress on COVID-19 vaccine in first remarks since election loss

 Trump, aiming to settle political scores, said he would not ship vaccines to hard-hit New York until Democratic Gov. Andrew Cuomo signs off, noting that the state has promised to do its own review to ensure their safety.
 "The governor will let us know when he's ready," Trump said.

-Although the president has consistently played down the pandemic, which has killed more than 240,000 Americans and infected more than 10 million people in the U.S., public health experts expressed worry about Trump's silence on the troubling spike in cases, as well as his refusal to begin coordination on virus issues with Biden's transition team.
+The president has consistently played down the pandemic, which has killed more than 240,000 Americans and infected more than 10 million people in the U.S.

-"It's a big problem," said Dr. Abraar Karan, a global health specialist at Brigham and Women's Hospital and Harvard Medical School.
-"The transition is not going to happen until January, and we are in a complete crisis right now.
-We already know where this is headed. ...
-It's not good enough to say we're going to wait until the next president to address this."

 Trump hasn't answered questions since before Election Day.
 That hasn't slowed his Twitter habit, but he's used it almost exclusively in recent days to rage over the election results and spread unsubstantiated allegations of voter fraud.